 Expert craftsmanship is essential to turning these quality materials into a great product.
 Our partners carefully consider all aspects of their product’s construction, excelling in durability when a lesser product would break or fail.
 Our Blunt umbrellas, for example, have a high-tension reinforced canopy for incredible strength in all weather.

 We look for manufacturers who take product longevity seriously.
 Watertight guarantees and affordable repair services ensure your product can be fixed, replaced or refunded years down the line.
 Our Darn Tough socks, for instance, are covered by a no-quibble lifetime guarantee.
-Not all of our products come with guarantees, but because we have deemed them to be best in class, you can get in touch with BuyMeOnce about any product you’re unsatisfied with.
+If they wear out, simply post them back for another pair free of charge.

 A product can be incredibly well-made, but if you fall out of love with it, it will get thrown away anyway.
 This is why we look for products that have timeless, classic designs, which won’t become dated and could even improve with age.
 Blackhorse Lane Ateliers’ raw denim jeans are a great example - this classic garment fades and shapes to your body over time, creating jeans unique to you.